fewlines-education/dev-bootcamp-exercises/02_programming_fundamentals/11_Reboot_day_2/01_reboot_ecommerce/README.md

 ![e-commerce flow](./assets/images/e-commerce-flow.png)

-When the user start the application, it's logical to present the menu.
+When the user start the application, it's logical to display the menu.
 The user has then to choose the next operation:

 - Buy a product.